After intensive development, we present version 4.10 packed with history tracking, manual measurements, and custom times. (more).

 Testing is conducted on European Amazon Web Services (AWS) infrastructure, currently from Frankfurt am Main.

-What URL Do We Actually Test?
+What URLs Do We Actually Test?

 Where can you find the final URL?
 In the application, you'll see it in tooltips over metric icons in tables (under the description "Tested URL") and in the test run details.